-

 What are the key means of effecting the acquisition of a publicly traded company?

-Acquisitions of a publicly traded company will ordinarily be carried out by a public tender offer, merger, or stock swaps.
-Depending on the objectives of the acquisition, there may be a combination of a public tender offer followed by mergers or stock swaps in the case of privatization of a publicly-traded company.
+Acquisition of a publicly traded company will ordinarily be carried out by a public tender offer, merger, or stock swap.
+A combination of a public tender offer followed by mergers or stock swaps is often adopted when the privatization of a publicly traded company is an objective of the transaction.

 -

-There is no equivalent of SEC Rule 10b-5 disclosure in Taiwan.
-If the target company is a private company, then there is very little publicly available information.
-The key company registration information available on the governmental website includes only the name, the incorporation date, the last amendment date, the list of directors and shareholders, the number of shares held by each shareholder, and the address of its registered address or factory, if any.
-There is no obligation on the target company to disclose diligence related information.
-The scope of the disclosure will depend on the contractual agreement.
+There is no equivalent of the U.S. Securities and Exchange Commission’s Rule 10b-5 disclosure in Taiwan.
+If the target company is a private company, there is very little publicly available information besides the key company registration information available on the governmental website.
+Such information includes the name, the incorporation date, the last amendment date of the registration information, the list of directors and supervisors, the number of shares held by each shareholder that appointed the directors (as the case may be), and the registered office or factory, if any.
+Also, the articles of incorporation of Taiwanese companies can be obtained by anyone via an application to the competent authorities.
+There is no obligation by the target company to disclose diligence-related information.
+The scope of the disclosure will depend on the agreement between the parties.

 -